-Details of the principal risks and uncertainties which the Board consider to be assocuated with the Group's activities, together with mitigating actions which are being pursued in relation to them are set out in the Risk Management section of the Strategic Report on pages 13 to 15.
+Details of the principal risks and uncertainties which the Board consider to be assocuated with the Group's activities, together with mitigating actions which are being pursued in relation to them are set out in the Risk Management section of the Strategic Report on pages 26 to 28.

-5. Maintain the Board as a well-functioning, balanced team led by the Chair

-The structure of the Board of Directors is described on pages 19 to 22.
-The Board of Directors are collectively responsible and accountable to shareholders for the long-term success of the Group as detailed on page 25.
+5. Maintain the Board as a well-functioning, balanced team led by the Chair The structure of the Board of Directors is described on pages 33 to 36.
+The Board of Directors are collectively responsible and accountable to shareholders for the long-term success of the Group as detailed on pages 40 to 42.